-Prerequisites: Suspension & Steering Technician Grades: After HS Graduation Length: 300 Hours Course #: AER0360 This Pinellas Technical College Course includes in
+Prerequisites: Suspension & Steering Technician

+Grades: After HS Graduation-10th

+Length: 300 Hours Course #: AER0360

 This Pinellas Technical College Course includes information on electrical circuits, instrumentation, electronic climate controls, cruise control, advanced lighting systems, air bags, multiple types of sensors, multiplexing, and motorized seatbelts.
 This material will include automotive and light truck electronic applications.
 The course is an in depth study of electronic components and how they work.
 Also to be covered is the use of digital multi-meters, scan tools, oscilloscopes, and diagnostic charts for computerized management systems.
 This course will instruct how these devices help in troubleshooting electrical problems.